Skip to Content

 Fresh baby spinach leaves, chopped walnuts and cranberries in glass bowl.

 It's important to not just dump the salad dressing all over the salad greens.
+If you just dump the dressing in certain parts could have more dressing and other parts have none.
+You will also make your spinach wilt faster.

 Also, be sure to shake the dressing right before pouring, because the oil and vinegar separate quickly.